Here is why search for second seat for Rahul is on

 It is being reported that there has been lots of pressure on Gandhi to also fight from a southern state seat apart from his current Amethi seat to maximise the party's gain in key southern states.
 However, the Congress insiders say that search for a secure second seat for Rahul is on because Amethi may not prove as a secured seat as it used to be for the Gandhi family.

 One of the main threats for Gandhi is the Bharatiya Janata Party (BJP) leader Smriti Irani.
 She had given a very tough fight to the Gandhi scion in 2014 Lok Sabha elections.
-Irani had secured 300,748 votes and her vote share was 34.38%, a plus of 28.57% from 2009 general elections.
+Irani had secured 3,00,748 votes and her vote share was 34.38 per cent, a plus of 28.57 per cent from 2009 general elections.

 Consulted 'big economists' including Rahuram Rajan over minimum income scheme: Rahul

 Though Rahul had won the seat but his vote share percentage dropped.
-He had secured 408,651 votes with a vote share of 46.71%, a minus of 25.07% from 2009 Lok Sabha elections.
+He had secured 4,08,651 votes with a vote share of 46.71 per cent, a minus of 25.07 per cent from 2009 Lok Sabha elections.

 Despite losing the elections, Irani regularly visited Amethi and developed people to people contact.